EmbarkStudios/texture-synthesis/README.md

 ```
 This code snippet can be found in `examples/01_single_example_synthesis.rs`

-To replicate this example with the commandline binary run:
+To replicate this example with the command line binary run:
-`texture_synthesis_cmd.exe --examples imgs/1.jpg --save out/01.jpg`
+`texture_synthesis.exe --examples imgs/1.jpg --save out/01.jpg`

 ### 2. Multi example generation